DanOlson/beer_list/README.md

 ### Using Your Generated Establishments

 So you've written some pretty bad-ass scrapers now, and you're ready to actually use the fruit of your labor in a real application.
+You'll need to tell BeerList about the generated files so that it can require them.
+If you're using Rails, add the following code in an initializer:

+`BeerList.establishments_dir = File.join(Rails.root, 'path/to/establishments')`

-You'll need to either register your establishments with BeerList, or call them directly:
+When using Rails, you'll need to register your establishments with BeerList.
+Unfortunately, you can't call them directly (I'm working on it):

 ```
 BeerList.add_establishment(BeerList::Establishments::Applebirds.new)